freaug/Max-Timer-Plugin/README.md

 <h4>For Max 6 and older</h4>

-• Place the timer-master filder in a search path (you can select a search path from file-preferences)<br>
+• Place the timer-master folder in a search path (you can select a search path from file-preferences)<br>
 • Place the timer.maxpat in patcher > extras inside the Max Folder

 <h2>Use:</h2>